hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 So looking at our `app-dialog` component there is quite a bit going on the first few lines are describing where our CSS and template files are.
-In our CSS file we just have some CSS for the dialog box.
+In our CSS file we just have some CSS for the dialog box styles.
 The animations are controlled by Angular Animate.
 So lets take a look at the `animations` property on the component decorator.

 ## Animation